keith-dev/openbsd/src/distrib/mvmeppc/ramdisk/install.md

 		echo "Also note that the boot partition must be included as partition" echo "'i' in the OpenBSD disklabel."
 		echo
-		echo -n "Do you want to keep the current MSDOS partition setup? [y]" getresp "y"
-		case "$resp" in
+		ask "Do you want to keep the current MSDOS partition setup?" y case "$resp" in
 		n*|N*)	md_init_mbr $1;;
 		esac